 There are many opportunities available for individuals as well as groups, families, faith and civic groups.
-We are always looking for tutors to help us teach English as a Second Language.
+We are always looking for tutors to help us teach English language learners (ELL).
 Our adult students range from ages 18 to 80 and most come to Stamford with little to no English-speaking skills.
 We provide study materials necessary for you to use during the sessions and offer training if you need it.
 Please come in and tour our facility.
 We will match your interests and schedule with opportunities at the center.

 Join us in providing these valuable services to our community.
 We offer volunteer opportunities in the following areas:

-- Teaching and tutoring English as a second language (ESL) classes
+- Teaching and tutoring English Language Learning (ELL) classes

 - Job skills training